 There are a number of advantages Ohko Stone offers when being used in a vivarium.
 It has virtually no influence on its surroundings making it great for freshwater aquariums that house PH sensitive plants and animals.
 As mentioned earlier, Dragon Stone is a very lightweight rock to work with.
 Not only will that allow for larger hardscapes to be constructed within an enclosure… But customizing the very shape of the hardscape will be simple to manage since this lightweight rock breaks apart easier.

 The downside to working with such a light sedimentary is its durability.
 Dragon Stone can be a rather fragile stone to work with compared to other hardscaping stones.
-It won’t exactly melt in your hands but enough care should be taken as to prevent accidental dropping or excessive cleaning (which will wear the stones down to smaller less desirable sizes).
+It won’t exactly melt in your hands but enough care should be taken to prevent accidental dropping or excessive cleaning (which will wear the stones down to smaller less desirable sizes).
 Another thing to look out for is excess soil trapped within the holes of Ohko stone.
 If not properly cleaned, this matter could potentially have some type of effect on the vivarium.
 Some weathering may occur in environments with high flowing water.

 Buy Ohko Stone